 What Does “Vision” Mean in Business?

 We understand the literal meaning of Vision as the way in which we see the world around us.
 Our eyes take in light and our brains interpret the information in the form of an image.
 Someone with 20/20 vision is said to see the world clearly, as it is.
 But “Vision” means something else when used in terms of business development.

-In the business world, the word Vision is used figuratively.
+What is a vision for a company?
+In the business world, the word “vision” is used figuratively.
 Rather than physical perception, it refers to one’s perception of possibilities.
 A leader with Vision is one with aspirations, who can see a future where the business has grown, become more influential, and achieve specific goals.
 Just as our eyes can be near-sighted or far-sighted, a leader’s vision can be short-term, long-term, or anywhere in between.

 Companies utilizing the Entrepreneurial Operating System (EOS) define “Vision” more specifically, by determining their core values, purpose, niche, their marketing strategy, their 7-10 year target, and their plan for the next 3 years.